rtmigo/xrandom_dart/README.md

 | `Xrandom`    | `Xorshift32`   |
 | `Xrandom64`  | `Xorshift64` |

-Those are speedy algorithms.
 You can use `Xrandom` on all platforms.
+You may prefer `Xrandom64` if you target modern platforms (and not JavaScript).

-You may prefer `Xrandom64` if you don't target JavaScript.
+Reasons for choosing such defaults: if the user doesn't care, the algorithm should be fast.
+If the user is interested in statistical nuances, he will choose a specific algorithm, not the default one.

 # Compatibility